tf1997/mcp-gateway/README.md

 ## 📄 License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.
-(Note: A `LICENSE` file is not currently in the repo, but it's good practice to mention it.)

 ---
 Made with ❤️ by the MCP Gateway Team